chsuong/starter-hugo-academic/content/_index.md

     content:
       title: Selected Presentations
       text: |-
+        Workshop on Diplomats and Bureaucrats in International Relations, Niehaus Center for Globalization and Governance, Princeton University, 2023 (Scheduled)

-        Annual Meeting of the Midwest Political Science Association: 2023 (Scheduled)
+        Annual Meeting of the Midwest Political Science Association: 2023

         Invited Talk, Georgetown University, Spring 2023